Persons Unknown (play)

 Persons Unknown is a 1929 mystery play by the British writer Edgar Wallace.
 The plot revolves around the murder of a "person unknown" in a street by a mysterious blackmailer.
 It features the character of Sergeant Elk, a Scotland Yard detective who appeared in several of Wallace's novels.

-Its original run lasted for twelve performances at the Regent Theatre in London.
-The original cast included Bernard Lee.
+Its original run lasted for 108 performances, from 8 May 1929 to 10 August 1929, at London's Shaftesbury Theatre.
+The cast included Gordon Harker and Minnie Rayner.